-Clinical characteristics of fatalities due to influenza A (H1N1) virus in Mexico
+Clinical characteristics of fatalities due to influenza A (H1N1) virus in Mexico (PDF)

 Fajardo-Dolci,German; Gutierrez-Vega,Rafael; Arboleya-Casanova,Heberto; Villalobos,Aremis; Wilson,Kate S.; Garcia,Sandra G.; Sotelo,Julio; Cordova Villalobos,Jose; Diaz-Olavarrieta,Claudia